wmrifenb/CarND-MPC-Project/README.md

 state << x0, 0.0, psi0, v0, cte0, epsi0;
 ```

-Where `coeffs` in the above code were the polynomial coefficients of the waypoint 3rd order polynomial in car frame. `state` is was is given to the MPC optimizer.
+`coeffs` in the above code were the polynomial coefficients of the waypoint 3rd order polynomial in car frame.

 ## Timestep Length and Elapsed Duration, N & dt